W-David-Porter/acim/src/text/3-the-innocent-perception/iv-error-and-the-ego/index.md

 ¹¹I cannot choose for you, but I can help you make your own right choice.
 ¹²“Many are called but few are chosen” should be, “All are called but few choose to listen”.
 ¹³Therefore, they [who choose not to listen] do not choose right.
-¹⁴The ‘chosen ones’ are merely those [choosers] who choose right sooner.
+¹⁴The “chosen ones’ are merely those [choosers] who choose right sooner.
 ¹⁵Right minds can do this [choose to listen] now, and they [right minds] will find rest unto their [right-mind’s] souls.
 ¹⁶God knows you only in peace, and this [peace] *is* your reality.
 :::